deadlyvipers/dojo_rules/introduction.md

 Checking out the course.
 Awesome.
+Digging the Electives path.